-Standing orders are the written rules of a local council.
-They are used to confirm a council's internal organisational, administrative and procurement procedures and procedural matters for meetings.
+Model standing orders that are in bold type contain statutory requirements.
+How to use model standing orders procedural matters for meetings.
 They are not the same as the policies of a council but they may refer to them.
 A local council must have standing orders for the procurement of contracts.